 Email may seem like something of a dinosaur, but it isn’t going anywhere.
 In fact, most companies rely on email marketing more than ever before, which explains why you probably receive more promotional emails per day right now than you have in your entire life.

-Some businesses are killing the email game, thanks to their ability to effectively harness technology to create personalised email messages.
+Some businesses are killing the email game, thanks to their ability to effectively harness technology to create personalized email campaigns.
 Big data is allowing companies to send people emails based on their browsing habits and personal profiles, allowing for content which feels natural and strikes a chord with the recipient, despite that content being largely automated.

 Generous Sign-Up Offers